sizwemorrismnothoza/iTunesSearch/README.md

 4. Now we are going to run the server, enter the following command npm start
 5. Once the server is running, we are now ready to install the client dependencies and run the client
 6. Open a new terminal, navigate to the client folder
-7. Show project structure image
-8. Enter the following command npm i to install the client dependencies
+7. Enter the following command npm i to install the client dependencies
-9. Type npm start to run the client.
+8. Type npm start to run the client.
 Now our app is ready to use.
-10. Open your browser on http://localhost:3001
+9. Open your browser on http://localhost:3000

 ## How to use <a name="howTo"></a>